Airomarto/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 10 - The command to copy permissions from olleh to hello 'chmod --reference=olleh hello' Task 11 - command that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed 'chmod a+X *'
 Task 12 - command to mkdir and set permissions 751 is' mkdir -m 751 my_dir'
-Task 13 -c 'hgrp school hello 'to change group to school for the file 'hello'
+Task 13 - 'chgrp school hello 'to change group to school for the file 'hello' Task 14 - 'chown vincent:staff *' to change owner vincent to group owner staff